-The Cordell & Cordell law firm serves men and fathers going through divorce in Maryland with offices in Annapolis, Baltimore and Belcamp.
+The Cordell & Cordell law firm serves men and fathers going through divorce in Maryland with offices in Annapolis, Baltimore,Belcamp, and Frederick.
 Our men’s divorce attorneys handle divorce, child custody, paternity, modification, and other fathers rights issues in Maryland.

 Cordell & Cordell’s Maryland family law attorneys are committed to delivering the best result possible and have a comprehensive understanding of divorce laws in Maryland.
 We are a partner men can count on.